Fisher v. United States (1976)

 Fisher v.
 United States, 425 U.S. 391 (1976), is a decision of the U.S. Supreme Court which held that the Fifth Amendment's self-incrimination clause does not protect a taxpayer or their attorney from being required to turn over workpapers prepared by the taxpayer's accountant.
 The case was decided together with the companion case United States v.
-Kasmir, because the Fifth Circuit Court of Appeals considered similar issues but reached the opposite of Third Circuit's conclusion in Fisher.
+Kasmir, because the Fifth Circuit Court of Appeals considered similar issues but reached the opposite of the Third Circuit's conclusion in Fisher.